fletcher/MultiMarkdown-4/metadata.md

 `Quotes Language` does not trigger a complete document.

+### LaTeX Author ###

+Since MultiMarkdown syntax is not processed inside of metadata, you can use the `latex author` metadata to override the regular author metadata when exporting to LaTeX.

+This metadata *must* come after the regular `author` metadata if it is also being used.

 ### LaTeX Footer ###

 A special case of the `LaTeX Input` metadata below.
 This file will be linked